Wellingborough: Education

 Fourteen government controlled primary schools feed the secondary schools that include:

 Wellingborough School, an independent, fee-paying school with a cadet force, and the state secondary schools of Sir Christopher Hatton Academy, Weavers Academy (formerly the Technical Grammar School & then Weavers School), Wrenn School (formerly the Wellingborough Grammar School) and also gives home to the local Sea Cadet Unit, and Friars School.

 The Tresham College of Further and Higher Education has a campus in Wellingborough, as well as locations in Kettering and Corby.
 It provides further education and offers vocational courses.
 In collaboration with several universities the college also offers Higher Education options.

 The University of Northampton in Northampton, with around 10,000 students on two campuses, offers courses from foundation and undergraduate levels to postgraduate, professional and doctoral qualifications.
 Subjects include traditional arts, humanities and sciences subjects, as well as entrepreneurship, product design and advertising.

+Cadet Units

+The D-Coy Corps of Drums of the Leicestershire, Northamtponshire and Rutland Army Cadet Force is based in the town.

+The town also has its own Air Cadet Squadron, 378 (Mannock) Squadron which is the only squadron in the corps to not be named after a geographical location, but after a person, Edward Corringham "Mick" Mannock.

 Culture

 The Castle Theatre was opened in 1995 on the site of Wellingborough's old Cattle Market.
 It brings not only a theatre to the area but other facilities for local people.
 Most rooms are used on a daily basis by the local community, users include the Castle Youth Theatre and Youth Dance.

 Wellingborough has a public library in the corner of the market square.
 The Wellingborough Museum, an independent museum run by the Winifred Wharton Trust, located next door to The Castle Theatre, has exhibitions which show the past of Wellingborough and the surrounding villages.
 The museum is housed in a Victorian swimming pool ("Dulley's Baths") built in 1892, from 1918 to 1995 it was Cox's shoe factory.
 Accompanying the exhibitions and articles is a souvenir shop and café.